uphop/faq-bot/README.md

-# FAQ assistant with Rasa
+# Dynamically trained Slack FAQ assistant with Rasa, NLTK and Docker

 ## About